kirawat/kirawat.me/src/content/blog/2025/06/09/xbox-ally-might-not-worth-the-upgrade.md

 Personally, I think it's more toward AI-based gaming assisting functions by [Copilot for Gaming](https://news.xbox.com/en-us/2025/03/13/new-copilot-for-gaming-save-time-help-get-good/) than anything else.
 We will have to wait for performance tests on the final production units to see how this plays out.

+The screen on the device is the same as previous generations.
+7-inch 1080p.

 ## The New Xbox Game Launcher

 ![](xbox-ally-home.jpg)